mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-engine.md

 ### 3.2 Execution

-Workflow execution uses the Task Queue mechanism in Mendix to run a process.
 The user running the workflow is the System user.
 That is the reason why you cannot use the current user in XPath constraints in workflows.
 This is also the reason why you cannot have user interactions (such as **Show Page** microflow activity or **Show Message** microflow activity) in microflows called from workflows.

 During execution the System.Workflow object record gets locked beforehand.
 This way concurrent execution and changes to the workflow instance outside the Workflow Engine that executes the workflow are prohibited.